 Six Ways Interior Design Affects Mood

-I often times find myself explaining to people the deeper purpose behind design, because it really is more than just throwing a pretty color on the wall and adding a few pillows.
-I decided to become a designer because I wanted to create environments that people could live and work in.
+I often times find myself explaining to people the deeper purpose behind interior design, because it really is more than just throwing a pretty color on the wall and adding a few pillows.
+I decided to become an interior designer because I wanted to create environments that people could live and work in.
 Ones that they wanted to spend their life in.
-For the purpose of this article, I will focus on the home environment and how the design of it affects your mood-for better or worse!
+For the purpose of this article, I will focus on the home environment and how the design of it affects your mood and mental health-for better or worse!
 Since my thing is creating environments that inspire, nurture and serve, I’ll start with the moods associated with inspiration.

 1. Your home can make you feel happy…